chaim-tools/chaim-client-java/CHAIM_CONTEXT.md

 A hybrid Java/TypeScript package that generates production-ready Java source files from `.bprint` schemas and DynamoDB table metadata.
 It is an internal dependency of `chaim-cli` — end users invoke the CLI, which delegates to this generator.

 The generator uses JavaPoet to emit:
-- Entity DTOs with DynamoDB Enhanced Client annotations and Lombok
+- Entity DTOs with DynamoDB Enhanced Client annotations, Lombok, and recursively nested inner classes for map/list-of-map fields
 - Key helpers with constants and factory methods
-- Repositories with CRUD operations and GSI/LSI query methods
+- Repositories with CRUD operations and GSI/LSI query methods (LSI queries use the table's partition key automatically)
 - Validators with constraint enforcement
 - A DI-friendly DynamoDB client wrapper
 - A configuration class with table constants and repository factories